sreeram-yashasvi/jamba-threat/README.md

 - Transformers 4.30+
 - CUDA-compatible GPU (recommended for large models)
 - Hugging Face account with access token (for gated models like Jamba)
+- RunPod account with API key (for GPU cloud training)

 ## Installation